 Little Sun was founded in 2012 by artist Olafur Eliasson and engineer

 Frederik Ottesen.
 Launched at London’s Tate Modern, we believe that the power of sustainable energy transforms lives, especially for those 1.1. billion of us who live without access to energy.
 Our premium solar products and our social business model benefit communities without electricity and bring

 A global project and a social business

-What started as a humble idea to create a small, portable solar lamp for people without electricity in Ethiopia is now a global project that has changed over a million lives through the awesome power of the sun.
+What started as a humble idea to create a small, portable solar lamp for people without electricity in Ethiopia is now a global project that has changed over a million lives through the awesome power of the sun (see our global impact).
 We strengthen communities from the inside by creating local jobs and generating local profits through our local partners and network of young, African entrepreneurs.
 Little Suns are sold at a higher price in areas of the world with electricity so that our products can be sold in off-grid areas at much lower, locally affordable prices.

 Why is access to light and energy so important?

 Access to clean light and energy are key to human existence.
 Today there are 1.1 billion people worldwide living without access to the electrical grid, meaning their basic needs are not being met.
 Without access to these vital resources, the structure of entire communities is affected.
 Education levels drop, as children cannot study after sunset.
 Working hours are limited to daytime and income is reduced.
 Medical care, such as delivering babies at night, becomes more dangerous to provide.
 The quality of time together cooking and socialising is compromised.

 As Little Sun founder Olafur Eliasson says, solar power is holding hands with the sun, and we believe that holding hands with the sun is holding hands with the future.
 We see solar as one solution to a cleaner planet and a way to achieve global energy access for all.
 Solar is on track to becoming the cheapest form of sustainable energy within the next few years, making it also the most economically accessible form of energy for everyone.